mariellefoster/marf-books/README.md

 - Eugie Foster: Sinner, Baker, Fabulist, Priest; Red Mask, Black Mask, Gentleman, Beast
 - Kage Baker: The Women of Nell Gwynne's
 - The People's Future of the United States
-- Sheldon Solomon: The Worm at the Core
 - John W. Diers: Twin Cities by Trolley
 - Chris McChesney: The 4 Disciplines of Execution
 - The Art of Gathering: How We Meet and Why It Matters